Kmagameguy/weight-tracker/README.md

 - **DaysController:** This is the primary view, which renders a full day's food and weight data via a `DayPresenter` object
 - **FoodEntriesController:** CRUD for food entries, responds with Turbo Streams to manage inline updates
 - **WeightEntriesController:** CRUD for weight entries on the Day page
+- **BloodPressureReadingsController:** CRUD for blood pressure readings on the Day page
 - **PofilesController:** Personal dashboard/stats page for the signed-in user

 ## Roadmap